Aardvark-team/Documentation/specifications.md

 #### `=`
 Assign
 #### `+=`
+Assigns to the result of the left side plus the right side.
 #### `-=`
+Assigns to the result of the left side minus the right side.
 #### `*=`
+Assigns to the result of the left side times the right side.
 #### `/=`
+Assigns to the result of the left side divided by the right side.
 #### `^=`
+Assigns to the result of the left side raised to the power of the right side.
 #### `%=`
+Assigns to the result of the left side modulo the right side.
 #### `?=`
+Assigns, but only if the left side is null or undefined.
 #### `++`
+Increment
 #### `--`
+Decrement

 ### Comparison